Santa Clara University Leavey School of Business

-The SCU Leavey School of Business is one of the professional schools at Santa Clara University, a private academic institution in the heart of Silicon Valley (Santa Clara).
+The Santa Clara University Leavey School of Business is the business school of Santa Clara University, a private academic institution in the heart of Silicon Valley (Santa Clara).
 The School of Business was founded in 1923 and accredited by the Association to Advance Collegiate Schools of Business thirty years later.
 Located in the heart of Silicon Valley, the Leavey School of Business provides undergraduate, graduate, and executive education.